All Episodes

 All three Republican presidential candidates have now backed away from the pledge they all made to support the eventual nominee.

-None of the three remaining Republican candidates would guarantee last night that they would support the eventual nominee for president, departing from previous promises to do so, and injecting new turmoil into an already tumultuous contest.
+None of the three remaining Republican candidates would guarantee last night that they would support the eventual nominee for president, departing from previous promises to do so and injecting new turmoil into an already tumultuous contest.

-Donald Trump, Ted Cruz, and John Kasich were each given a chance during a CNN town hall in Milwaukee to definitively state that they would support the nominee, and all three declined to renew their pledge.
+Donald Trump, Ted Cruz, and John Kasich were each given a chance during a CNN town hall in Milwaukee to definitively state that they would support the nominee and all three declined to renew their pledge.

-That was just uh as recently as March 3rd in a Fox News debate that all three said they would support the nominee.
+That was just as recently as March 3rd in a Fox News debate that all three said they would support the nominee.

-Most of the drive-by media are only reporting that Trump is refusing to promise support for the nominee.
+Most of the drive-by media are only reporting that Trump is refusing to promise support for the nominee, but all three of them have basically backed away from their pledge.

 This was always going to be the case.

-Start making promises like this way back last fall, whenever the first debate was August 6th, I think, August 3rd or August 6th.
+I just thought when all of this started happening that none of this was going to hold up, start making promises like this way back last fall, whatever the first debate was, August 6th, I think, August 3rd or August 6th.

 They all took the pledge.